fgarcia/rom-mvvm/README.md

-4. Since your controller and views deals directly with user models that have no corelation with your database, it will be easier replacing the storage of your UserEntity.
+4. Since your controller and views deals directly with user models that have no corelation with your database, it will be easier replacing the storage of your **UserEntity**.
 You might move users out of your central database into Redis, an external micro service or anything that requires a different ORM.
-Even if your attributes are defined in a new different way, your models not.
+Even if your attributes are defined in a new different way, your models will not.
 They are like plain structures less concerned about coercion and storage representation.

 ## A ROM Solution